Honest Deputy review 2026: Pricing, features, pros & cons

 Deputy pricing and plans

 Deputy uses a modular, per-user pricing model, meaning businesses pay per employee per month, with different feature bundles depending on the plan selected.
-This structure gives organisations flexibility to pick and choose functionality, but it also introduces complexity — particularly for small and mid-sized teams trying to forecast their true monthly costs.
+We found this structure gives organisations flexibility to pick and choose functionality, but it also introduces complexity — particularly for small and mid-sized teams trying to forecast their true monthly costs.

 At its core, Deputy's Core plan is priced at $9.75 AUD per user per month on monthly billing.
 However, many features that businesses commonly expect to be included in an all-in-one workforce platform are sold as separate add-ons.
 These include: